promethivm-labs/Summa-Generativarum/Scar Archive/Scar Archive.md

 Notes:
 - Each example is compact; expand into full reports when escalation, legal sensitivity, or production impact demands.
 - Use the canonical template fields above consistently to enable traceability and automated ingestion.

+## Copyright, License, & Legal

+### Copyright
+- Copyright (c) 2025 [PROMETHIVM LLC].
+All rights reserved.
+- Contributors grant the organization a perpetual, worldwide, royalty‑free license to use, reproduce, modify, and distribute contributed scar entries for internal governance, research, and product development purposes.
+- Individual contributors retain moral rights to their authored narrative text, except where assignment is explicitly documented.

+### Repository License
+- Content: Creative Commons Attribution 4.0 International (CC BY 4.0) unless marked otherwise.
+- Any entries containing restricted data, third‑party proprietary code, or regulated content must include an explicit license/classification tag and are excluded from public redistribution.

+### Classification & Access Controls
+- Each scar must include a License / Classification field (e.g., public, internal, restricted, sensitive, legal‑privileged).
+Classification determines:
+    - Storage location and encryption requirements.
+    - Access group membership and audit logging.
+    - Export and sharing constraints.
+- Implement role‑based access control (RBAC) and least‑privilege access for restricted/sensitive scars.
+Access requests require documented justification and approval trail.

+### Data Protection & Privacy
+- Do not include personally identifiable information (PII) or regulated personal data unless strictly necessary.
+When unavoidable:
+    - Redact or pseudonymize subjects prior to archiving.
+    - Document lawful basis for processing and retention period.
+    - Apply additional legal classification and limit distribution.
+- Maintain encryption at rest and in transit for all non‑public entries.

+### Handling Third‑Party and Licensed Content
+- Identify and document third‑party datasets, models, or code referenced in a scar.
+Include license name and link in Sources and Legal / Normative Tagging.
+- Do not ingest or redistribute content that violates upstream license terms.
+When in doubt, consult Legal.

+### Retention, Redaction & Declassification
+- Define retention periods by classification (e.g., public: indefinite; internal: 7 years; restricted/sensitive: as determined by legal/regulatory policy).
+- Redaction process:
+    - Requests for redaction or removal must be routed to the archive steward and Legal.
+    - Maintain an audit trail of redactions and reason codes; do not destroy provenance metadata unless legally required.
+- Declassification:
+    - Formal declassification requires documented review and sign‑off by the stewarding team and Legal, and a logged version change.

+### Export Controls & Jurisdiction
+- Tag scars that implicate export control, sanctions, or jurisdictional restrictions.
+- Comply with applicable export laws (e.g., encryption, dual‑use technologies) — consult Legal for cross‑border sharing.

+### Legal Privilege & Discovery
+- Mark entries intended to be legal‑privileged.
+Privileged scars must be stored separately with controlled access and privileged‑level logging.
+- Preserve records and metadata to comply with legal hold and e‑discovery requirements.

+### Attribution & Contributor Agreement
+- Contributions must include an author/reporter field and a short contributor statement acknowledging licensing and classification obligations.
+- Consider a lightweight Contributor License Agreement (CLA) or Developer Certificate of Origin (DCO) process for recurring external contributors.

+### Compliance, Audit & Escalation
+- Maintain an audit log of access, edits, and classification changes for all non‑public scars.
+- Regular compliance reviews (quarterly or as required) by Archive Steward, Security, and Legal teams.
+- For legal or regulatory questions, escalation contact: Legal Counsel / Archive Steward (list team contact or process).

+### Templates & Required Fields (legal checklist)
+- New scar submissions must include: Scar ID, Title, Author, Date, Classification, Source(s) + license(s), Redaction flag (yes/no), Retention period, Owner/Steward, and Legal notes (if any).

+### Contact & Reporting
+- Report suspected policy or legal violations to: averyarijos[at]gmail[dot]com and the Archive Steward.
+- For emergency legal holds or subpoenas, follow the organization’s incident and legal‑hold procedures immediately.

+(Adapt and localize wording to your organization’s legal templates and jurisdictional needs.
+This summary is a starting policy — obtain formal legal review before relying on it.)